 Mizmor LeDavid is named in memory of David Margolis, a friend and a powerfully iconoclastic journalist and novelist.
 As an editor at the Los Angeles Jewish Journal and the Jerusalem Report and in his novels he used his fine eye for detail and his ear for language to craft subtle and complex challenges to the status quo.
 We remember and miss him.

-Since 2006 Mizmor has shared Beit Payis with Lahavot, of the Religious Scouts.
-Our building seats 150 people—though we often have 200+ on Friday nights, many of whom are standing outside.
-The building has high ceilings, and 12 floor to ceiling windows.
+From 2006 to 2021 Mizmor shared Beit Payis with the local Religious Scouts.
+The building seated 150 people—though we often had 200+ on Friday nights, many standing outside.
 Before that, we met for 1 ½ years in the offices of Kef International, which arranges aliya relocations.
 Mizmor came together from a shared commitment to focused, intentional prayer, warm welcome, Torah study, and near continual singing.
+Since 2021 Mizmor has been holding Shabbat services at the Mesorati High School on Beitar Street.

 Mizmor LeDavid is committed to Torah learning.
 There are short divrei Torah in Hebrew every Friday night, and longer ones in English, usually with extensive discussion, after Kiddush on Shabbat day.
 There are two Parshat classes Shabbat afternoon, one given by Diane Bloomfield or Dov Leiman, and a Seudat Shlishit with Rav Kook hosted by Rav Chaim and Mindy Kornberg.